plone/plone.scale/README.rst

 Usage
 =====

-The most common way to use :mod:`plone.scale` is from a HTML template.
+The most common way to use *plone.scale* is from a HTML template.
 In TAL syntax a typical usage looks like this::

   <img tal:define="scales context/@@image-scaling;